ctag/cpe495/reports/report16.md

 -->

 Different tension springs were causing problems.
 Need to purchase 3mm couplers for the keyboards layers.
 Might need to buy spacers if not available.
-Everything went fine, thanks for asking.
+We were able to create a more streamlined solution for our laser cutter.
+Prototypes are being created at a much faster pace.

 ### Next Sprint